spyder-ide/qtpy/README.md

 ### Type checker integration

+Type checkers have no knowledge of installed packages, so these tools require additional configuration.

+#### Mypy

 A Command Line Interface (CLI) is offered to help with usage of QtPy.
 Presently, its only feature is to generate command line arguments for Mypy that will enable it to process the QtPy source files with the same API